-Lake Tahoe strands the border of California and Nevada and is a large, deep, and clear freshwater lake.
-Lake Tahoe enjoys a massive number of visitors every year hence despite its small size.
-During the summer times, tourists flock here for boating and water sports, as well as golfing and hiking.
-When winter sets in, another kind of visitors come to enjoy sports like skiing and snowboarding are popular in the area.
+Lake Tahoe is found at the border of California and Nevada.
+It is a large, deep, and clear freshwater lake.
+Lake Tahoe enjoys a massive number of visitors every year despite its small size.
+During summer, tourists flock here for boating and water sports, as well as golfing and hiking.
+During the winter, activities like skiing and snowboarding are popular in the area.

 5. Bixby Creek Bridge

 Located on the Big Sur coast of California, Bixby Creek Bridge is among the most photographed bridges due to its aesthetic design.
-The architecture is graceful and its setting is magnificent.
-It is an open-spandrel arch bridge made of reinforced concrete measuring 120 miles south of San Francisco and 13 miles south of Carmel.
+It is an open-spandrel arch bridge made of reinforced concrete measuring.
+It is found just 120 miles south of San Francisco.
 It is also among the tallest and longest concrete arch bridges in the world.
-The Spanish colonialist exterminated the native Esselen people who lived in the region.
-Bixby Creek derives its name from a pioneering businessperson by the name Charles Henry Bixby who came from Livingstone County, New York.
-It is an interesting place to visit in California.

 4. Mossbrae Falls